We want everyone to enjoy their visit to The Dalí.

 For Visitors with Cognitive Impairment Needs

-Quite hours are offered at the Museum on Sundays from 10am until noon.
+Quiet hours are offered at the Museum on Sundays from 10am until noon.
 No public tours are offered during this time.
 The Museum also offers the Dr. Allan and Mrs. Janet Root Contemplation Room for visitors.

 For Visitors with Service Animals